teslamate-org/teslamate/website/docs/installation/freebsd.md

 ## Create PostgreSQL database

 The following commands will create a database called `teslamate` on the PostgreSQL database server, and a user called `teslamate`.
 When creating the `teslamate` user, you will be prompted to enter a password for the user interactively.
 This password should be recorded and provided as an environment variable in the startup script at the end of this guide.
+Use 'su - postgres' if unable to enter psql console from current user.

 ```console
 psql